nditcommunity/nditcommunity.github.io/README.md

 ### Developers

-We use JavaScript, HTML, CSS, 11ty, Prettier, Netlify
+We use JavaScript, HTML, CSS, 11ty, Prettier, and Netlify.

 #### 1. Clone project